data-to-insight/centre-of-excellence/docs/index.md

-# The Data to Insight Consortium: Imagining a Centre of Excellence
+# Imagining a Centre of Excellence for Children’s Services Data and Digital Professionals

-## For Children’s Services Data and Digital Professionals
+### The D2I Consortium
 <!--- self-contained logo block (css only applies here) -->
 <style>
 .md-typeset table.gallery {